Tali12345/Chuckbot/README.md

 The service is hosted in the **Azure Cloud**.

 ## How to Run Locally?
+There is no need to run the service locally because the service is already hosted in Azure Cloud, but if you want to run it locally, these are the steps:
 1. Run `git clone https://github.com/Tali12345/Chuckbot.git`.
 2. Run `cd Chuckbot`.
 3. Run `npm install`.
-4. Add .env file with the keys.
+4. Add .env file with the keys: TELEGRAM_BOT_TOKEN, TRANSLATOR_KEY, TRANSLATOR_LOCATION
 5. Run `node index.js` then the server will run.
 6. Open [t.me/the_chuck_norris_bot](t.me/the_chuck_norris_bot).
 7. Write `/start` in the chat in order to start the chat with the bot.